Posted in: Comics, Vintage Paper | Tagged: ,

 Parisienne (Warner Publishing), Snappy Stories (New Fiction Publishing Co)

-Welcome to Spicy History Stories #2, the first installment of a weekly column about pulp magazine history that we're launching to coincide with the debut of Heritage Auction's weekly pulp magazine auctions.
+Welcome to Spicy History Stories #2, the second installment of a weekly column about pulp magazine history that we're launching to coincide with the debut of Heritage Auction's weekly pulp magazine auctions.
 Unlike other auction-centric posts we've done here, this column is not necessarily designed to be closely tied to any particular items up for auction.
 Mostly, it's this: if you enjoy the nerdy details of comic book history, you're going to love the astounding (and yes, sometimes weird) history of the people and companies that made the pulps.

 In his autobiography My Life as Author and Editor, Mencken describes how the launch of Parisienne ignited an already tense rivalry: "Unhappily, it also aroused the baser passions of old Colonel Mann's bastard son, Clayton, whose nefarious imitation of the Smart Set, Snappy Stories by name, now had a new and apparently formidable competitor [in Parisienne].
 Clayton, a scoundrel if there ever was one, sought revenge by a characteristic device.
 That is, he had one of his agents complain to the New York Society for the Prevention of Vice that the Parisienne was obscene.
 This was either late in August or early in September, 1915."
 This resulted in the arrest of Eltinge F. Warner.
 According to Mencken, Warner's lawyer facilitated a $500 bribe to a judge, which ended the matter.